ntop/ntopng/doc/src/api/lua/timeseries/adding_new_timeseries.rst

 Adding Custom Timeseries
 ========================

-To add a custom timeseries it is necessary to define its schema.
+ntopng supports the creation of custom timeseries for:

-Schemas are defined in lua files under :code:`scripts/lua/modules/timeseries/schemas/`.
+  - Local hosts

-Once the schema is defined, it is necessary to :code:`append` points to the timeseries.
-The function used to append points to the timeseries is the :code:`ts_utils.append` documented later in this section of the documentation.
+  - Interfaces

-ntopng supports the creation of custom timeseries for local hosts only.
 Neither remote hosts nor flows can be used when creating custom timeseries.

 Custom timeseries can be created out of the following host metrics: